-We evaluate our methods on a more complex example: the image classification benchmark MNIST\footnote{\url{http://yann.lecun.com/exdb/mnist/}}.
-The dataset consists of $28 \times 28$ digital images in gray scale of hand-written digits from 0 to 9 with their corresponding labels.
+We evaluate our methods on a more complex example: the image classification benchmark MNIST.\footnote{\url{http://yann.lecun.com/exdb/mnist/}} The dataset consists of $28 \times 28$ digital images in grayscale of hand-written digits from 0 to 9 with their corresponding labels.
 It contains 60,000 training examples and 10,000 test examples.

-Following \cite{Haber_2017}, we use a network architecture consisting of a convolutional layer followed by a Hamiltonian DNN and an output classification layer.
-The convolutional layer is a linear transformation that expands the data from 1 to 8 channels, and the network output is a vector in $\mathbb{R}^{10}$ representing the probabilities of an image to belong to each of the 10 classes.
+Following \cite{Haber_2017}, we use a network architecture consisting of a convolutional layer followed by an H-DNN and an output layer with soft-max activation function.
+The convolutional layer is a linear transformation that expands the data from 1 to 8 channels, and the network output is a vector in $\mathbb{R}^{10}$ representing the probabilities of an image belonging to each of the 10 classes.

 We compare the performance of MS$_1$-DNNs and H$_1$-DNNs\footnote{Similar results can be obtained using other MS- or H-DNNs.} with 2, 4, 6 and 8 layers.
 We set $h = 0.4$ for MS$_1$-DNNs and $h = 0.5$ for H$_1$-DNNs.
-The implementation details can be found in the Appendix~\ref{ap:implementation_mnist}.
+The implementation details can be found in Appendix~\ref{ap:implementation_mnist}.

-In Table~\ref{tab:mnist}, we summarize the train and test accuracies of the considered networks.
+In Table~\ref{tab:mnist}, we summarize the train and test accuracies of the different DNN architectures.
 The first row of the table provides, as a baseline, the results obtained when omitting the Hamiltonian DNN block, i.e., when using only a convolutional layer followed by the output layer.
 We observe that both MS$_1$-DNN and H$_1$-DNN achieve similar performance.
 Note that, while the training errors are almost zero, the test errors are reduced when increasing the number of layers, hence showing the benefit of using deeper networks.
-Moreover, these results are in line with test accuracies obtained when using standard convolutional layers instead of H-DNNs \cite{Chang18a}.
+Moreover, these results are in line with test accuracies obtained when using standard convolutional layers or ResNets instead of H-DNNs~\cite{Chang18a,Haber_2017}.